 - 1) Regular full-time employees: for regular employees with an established and approved FTE (Full Time Equivalent) of .75 and above: - a.
-Effective January 1, 2023, Employees' contribution rates will increase ten percent (10%) above the employee contribution rate in 2022. - b.
-Effective January 1, 2024, Employees' contribution rates will increase five percent (5%) above the employee contribution rate in 2023. - c.
-The County and employee monthly contributions towards medical coverage shall be increased proportionally thereafter.
-For example, if the rates increase by three percent, both the County and employee rates will increase by three percent. - d.
-If the rates are expected to increase by more than seven percent (7%) annually, the parties agree to explore plan design changes through the Medical Benefits Committee to keep the increase at or below seven (7%) percent.
+Effective January 1, 2025, the County will offer the Prime Plan.
+Rates for the Prime Plan on January 1, 2025, will be as set forth in Appendix E. Each subsequent January 1, employee contributions shall increase at all tiers by up to 10%, to be determined by the County. - b.
+If the rates are expected to increase by more than seven percent (7%) annually, the parties agree to explore plan design changes through the Medical Benefits Committee to keep the increase at or below seven (7%) percent. - 2) Regular part-time employees: for regular employees working less than full time (approved FTE of less than .65 and at or above .5), the County will prorate the amount of its contributions into .65 percent of full-time FTE.